Data Taggants: Dataset Ownership Verification via Harmless Targeted Data Poisoning: Data Taggants

-\paragraph{Random Restarts.} Since the problem is non-convex, the algorithm may be trapped in local minima.
-In practice, we observed that using multiple random restarts of initial signatures for each key improved performance.
-We chose the best according to the taggant objective function.
+\paragraph{Random restarts.} Since the problem to solve is non-convex, the algorithm may be trapped in local minima.
+In practice, and similarly to Witches' Brew, we observed that using multiple random restarts of initial signatures for each key improved performance.
+We chose, for each key, the best crafted taggants among all restarts according to the taggant objective function.